Millions of pets go into Rescues or Shelters each year in north America and sadly, too many still get euthanized.

 Kilo the Pug

 Kilo the Pug is my adorable, greedy, rebellious little pug that I started fostering a year ago from Homeward Bound Dog Rescue.
 Before he joined my family, Kilo belonged to four others.
 Seeing how much he has learned in our short time together inspires me each day.
 Although Kilo can be challenging, he makes my heart full and I wouldn’t trade him for the world.
 He is now a spokesdog for Rescues and his videos raise funds.
 Hopefully, with more training and socialization, he can eventually become a reading buddy for kids.
-Read my Love Letter to Kilo HERE
+Read my Love Letter to Kilo HERE and watch the tribute song and video.

 Don’t forget to celebrate rescues you admire and help spread awareness.